Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons11.md

 >> The line `uint256 ethAmountInUsd = (ethPrice * ethAmount)` results in a value with a precision of `1e18 1e18 = 1e36`.
 To bring the precision of ethAmountInUsd back to 1e18, we need to divide the result by 1e18.

+- 🔥 CAUTION

+>> Always multiply before dividing to maintain precision and avoid truncation errors.
+For instance, in floating-point arithmetic, (5/3) * 2 equals approximately 3.33.
+In Solidity, (5/3) equals 1, which when multiplied by 2 yields 2.
+If you multiply first (5*2) and then divide by 3, you achieve better precision.

 ## References
 - https://uniswapv3book.com/milestone_2/math-in-solidity.html#:~:text=Due%20to%20Solidity%20not%20supporting,or%20less%20complex%20math%20calculations.